6 Days Superb Machame Route Climbing Mount Kilimanjaro

 – Habitat: Stone scree and ice-capped summit

 This is the most mentally and physically challenging portion of the trek.
-At Stella Point (5685m / 18,652 ft), you will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see (if weather permits).
+At Stella Point (5685m / 18,652 ft), you will stop for a short rest.
+Be rewarded with the most magnificent sunrise you are ever likely to see (if weather permits).
 From Stella Point, you may encounter snow all the way on your 1-hour ascent to the summit.

 At Uhuru Peak, you have reached the highest point on Mount Kilimanjaro and the continent of Africa.
 Faster hikers will see the sunrise from the summit.
 It can be very cold at night at these elevations, but it will be quite warm by the end of the hiking day.
 You will want a clothing for both extremes with you.